Akpeteshie: Social significance

 As drink and commodity, respectively, ogogoro carries substantial cultural and economic significance within Nigeria.
 It is an essential part of numerous religious and social ceremonies; Burutu (Ijaw) priests pour it onto the ground as offerings to contact their gods, while fathers of Nigerian brides use it as a libation by which they provide their official blessing to a wedding.

 The economic facets of ogogoro have been equally salient throughout recent Nigerian history.
 Many poor Nigerian families homebrew the drink as a means of economic subsistence, many of whom sell shots of it on city street corners.
 The criminalization of ogogoro which occurred under the colonial regime is also believed to have been largely economic; while the public justifications for the law regarded public health and Christian beliefs regarding alcohol, it has been argued that colonial officials were also seeking to suppress local economic activity which might draw money or labor away from the colonial system.

-Methanol poisoning incident

-66 people in Rivers State died over a few weeks that started in April 2015 due to methanol contaminated ogogoro.